-Here the AddIntegers() method takes 2 integer numbers and return the result as integer too.
+Here the AddIntegers() method takes 2 integer numbers and returns the result as an integer too.

-The return value must have a type so here in our method the return value is of type int and we must write int keyword before the method name to specify the return type.
-Also we use the return keyword as the end of our method to exit the method and return the value to the method which called the AddIntegers() ( I will explain how we can call method from other method later ) .
-So when you use the return keyword you tell the compiler to end the method and return a value of the specified type to the calling code.
-If your method does not return a value then you must use the void keyword in the same place as you do with the return value type (before the method name).
+The return value must have a type, so here in our method, the return value is of type int, and we must write the int keyword before the method name to specify the return type.
+Also, we use the return keyword as the end of our method to exit the method and return the value to the method called the AddIntegers() ( I will explain how we can call a method from another method later ).
+So when you use the return keyword, you tell the compiler to end the method and return a value of the specified type to the calling code.
+If your method does not return a value, you must use the void keyword in the same place as you do with the return value type (before the method name).

 You must understand something called Method Signature or Method Definition.
-The group of method name, parameter list, return value type specify the method signature or method definition.
-For example the method AddIntegers() signature is :
+The group of the method names, parameter list, and return value type specify the method signature or method definition.
+For example, the method AddIntegers() signature is :

-As you might know that the Main method is the entry point of any C# program so it's the first method that the compiler will invoke.
-So any method we created or any method we used it from FCL will be called from the Main method.
+As you might know that the Main method is the entry point of any C# program, so it's the first method that the compiler will invoke.
+So any method we created or used from FCL will be called from the Main method.
 Consider the following example :